neuhaus/ricoh-theta-autoit/README.md

 [AutoIt 3.x](https://www.autoitscript.com/site/autoit/) script for batch processing using the [Ricoh Theta for Windows](https://theta360.com/de/support/download/) GUI application

-Copy the script `theta_xmp.au3` into the directory with the 360° panoramic images copied from the Ricoh Theta camera, then launch it (usually by double clicking).
-It will scan the directory and - for every JPG image that does not yet have an accompanying _xmp.jpg file - generate it using the *Ricoh Theta for Windows* application.
+Change the path and the language strings in the script `theta_xmp.au3`, then copy it into the directory with your 360° panoramic images copied from the Ricoh Theta camera.
+Launch it (usually by double clicking) and it will scan the directory and - for every JPG image that does not yet have an accompanying _xmp.jpg file - generate it using the *Ricoh Theta for Windows* application.